BILL ANALYSIS

 To direct the Under Secretary of Commerce for Standards and Technology to establish a Commission on Hazard Risk Assessment Tools, and for other purposes.

-HR8407 (To direct the Under Secretary of Commerce for Standards and Technology to establish a Commission on Hazard Risk Assessment Tools, and for other purposes.) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
-This legislation directly affects $TRMB, $MTRX, $ADSK and $PL and 3 other tickers.
-The primary sectors impacted are Technology, Real Estate, Infrastructure and Manufacturing.
+HR8407 (To direct the Under Secretary of Commerce for Standards and Technology to establish a Commission on Hazard Risk Assessment Tools, and for other purposes.) has been assessed with a neutral outlook for investors.
+The primary sectors impacted are Technology, Utilities, Infrastructure, Materials and Real Estate.
 View the full bill text on Congress.gov.

 neutral